tsedio/tsed-vite-react-movies-demo/docs/readme.md

 bootstrap();
 ```

-This line resolve the issue with the CommonJS environment in production mode:
+This line resolves the issue with the CommonJS environment in production mode:

 ```
 [@brillout/vite-plugin-import-build@0.2.18][Wrong Usage] Cannot find server build.
 ```

+> Note: Ts.ED supports ESM environment, but the CLI doesn't currently generate it due to partial compatibility issues with some dev tools.

 Finally, edit `packages/server/src/config/index.ts` file and add the following configuration: